What is CMMS? (Definition, Meaning & How CMMS Works)

 Enterprise Resource Planning (ERP) software and CMMS software are both types of facilities management software, but they have key differences.
 ERP software manages all aspects of an organization’s operations and is often connected to other modules—like finance, maintenance, and procurement—for cross-functional visibility and reporting.
 A CMMS, by contrast, is a software solution built specifically for managing and maintaining all of a company’s physical assets.
 A CMMS is hyper-focused on the complex, minute details of equipment and facility maintenance, like work order management, asset tracking, preventive and predictive maintenance scheduling, and inventory control.

-ServiceChannel’s own computerized maintenance management software system offers an extensive list of features, and our user-friendly platform, strong customer support, and service provider marketplace provide you with everything you need to streamline your maintenance operations and improve your bottom line.
+ServiceChannel’s computerized maintenance management software system offers an extensive list of features.
+Our user-friendly platform, strong customer support, and service provider marketplace provide everything you need to streamline your maintenance operations and improve your bottom line.